traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

     Traefik backends creation needs a port to be set, however Kubernetes [ExternalName Service](https://kubernetes.io/fr/docs/concepts/services-networking/service/#externalname) could be defined without any port.
     Accordingly, Traefik supports defining a port in three ways:

-    - only on `IngresRouteTCP` service
+    - only on `IngressRouteTCP` service
-    - on both sides, you'll be warned if the ports don't match, and the `IngresRouteTCP` service port is used
+    - on both sides, you'll be warned if the ports don't match, and the `IngressRouteTCP` service port is used

     Thus, in case of two sides port definition, Traefik expects a match between ports.

     ??? example "Examples"

-        ```yaml tab="IngresRouteTCP"
+        ```yaml tab="IngressRouteTCP"
         ---
         apiVersion: traefik.containo.us/v1alpha1
-        kind: IngresRouteTCP
+        kind: IngressRouteTCP
         metadata:
           name: test.route
           namespace: default